 Note that while this line runs all night, BART and CalTrain stop running at midnight.
 Dancers who use this route from points in the East Bay or Peninsula/South Bay will want to line up carpools back home or leave the dance before the final contra in order to ensure timely transfers, or (in the case of east bay commuters) plan on taking one of AC Transit's post-midnight buses from Transbay Terminal if you absolutely must have dinner at Pasquale's afterwards.

-Grace North Church, in the heart of Berkeley's Gourmet Ghetto, is a short six or seven block walk from the downtown Berkeley BART station.
+Christ Church Berkeley, in the heart of Berkeley's Gourmet Ghetto, is a short six or seven block walk from the downtown Berkeley BART station.
 Folks who choose this route should walk north (uphill) on Shattuck Avenue to the intersection with Cedar Street, then east (again, uphill) one block to the church.

 Food for almost any taste, ranging from McDonald's and Starbucks to the fine cuisine at Cha 'Am and Chez Panisse Cafe, as well as wonderful takeout salads and entrees at Andronico's and coffeehouses too numerous to mention are available to those who leave a little extra time for dinner.

 The Palo Alto Masonic Temple, just north of the corner of University Avenue and Florence Street and home of the Palo Alto English dance, is a ten-minute walk from the Palo Alto CalTrain station [Schedule].
 First United Methodist Church, on Hamilton Avenue (one block SE of University) between Byron and Webster and home of the Palo Alto Contra dance, is also a fifteen- to twenty-minute walk from the same station.